Our Team

 Complex Care Coordinator

-Prior to commencing in the Complex Care Coordinator role, Bronwyn worked in the legal sector for seventeen years, both in private practice and within government organisations.
-Bronwyn spent the previous ten years working in legal administration and case management at Victoria Legal Aid and due to her dedication to client service and advocating for access to justice, she was promoted to a Project Officer role with the Gippsland Legal Assistance Forum.
+Bronwyn joined Pathways Victoria as Complex Care Coordinator in 2022.
+Prior to this, Bronwyn spent seventeen years working in the legal sector, gaining valuable experience in both private practice and government organisations.
+Bronwyn held legal administration and case management roles at Victoria Legal Aid for over a decade.
+Her strong commitment to client service and her advocacy for access to justice led to a promotion to Project Officer with a community-based Legal Assistance Forum.

-Bronwyn has extensive experience working with vulnerable clients and supporting victim-survivors of abuse and violence.
-She is currently undertaking a Bachelor of Social Work to formally acknowledge the experience she has obtained over the previous ten years.
+Bronwyn has extensive experience supporting vulnerable clients, particularly victim-survivors of abuse and violence.
+She is currently pursuing a Bachelor of Social Work to formally recognise and expand on the knowledge and expertise she has developed throughout her career.

-Bronwyn is passionate about advocating for victim-survivors to feel supported and safe in their recovery journey.
+Bronwyn adopts a trauma-informed approach to provide comprehensive and therapeutic support.
+She is deeply passionate about ensuring victim-survivors to feel supported, empowered, and safe throughout their recovery journey.